sethvoltz/voltzbach.com/content/festivities.md

 ### Wedding

 **Sunday, May 6, 2018**
-5-10pm
-Fairview Napa
+**5-10pm**
+**Fairview Napa**
-2295 Streblow Drive
+**2295 Streblow Drive**
-Napa, CA 94558
+**Napa, CA 94558**

 ### Transportation

-Day-of, shuttles will run from the Best Western Inn to the wedding venue & back.
+Day of, shuttles will run from the Best Western Inn to the wedding venue & back.
 Alternatively, you can take Uber, Lyft and Taxis.
 Also, you may drive, as there is a huge parking lot.
 However, there will be unlimited wine and beer at the reception, so please drive responsibly.

 ### Ceremony

 Outdoors, chairs on lawn.
-If all goes to plan, the weather should be sunny any warm, so plan on head cover.
-In the event of less favorable conditions, bring layers and for rain, there is an indoor backup plan.
+If all goes to plan, the weather should be sunny and warm.
+In the event of less favorable conditions, bring layers, and for rain, there is an indoor backup plan.

 ### Reception

-Outdoors: drinks, hors d’oeuvres & lawn games.
+Outdoors: drinks, hors d’oeuvres & lawn games
-Indoors: photo booth, dance floor, dinner & drinks.
-Expect to eat, drink & dance throughout the night.
+Indoors: photo booth, dance floor, dinner & drinks Expect to eat, drink & dance throughout the night

 ### Dress Code